-- Best SIM cards: MTC – Cards can be purchased at the airport, authorized shops or major gas stations and supermarkets.
+- Best SIM cards: MTC – Cards can be purchased at the airport, authorized shops, or major gas stations and supermarkets.

 Low Budget Solo Travelers ($10 - $15): If you want to save money on accommodation, camping would be the cheapest option and if you ask me, the most enjoyable too.
 I mostly camped in Namibia and loved being under those clear starry skies.
 It costs less than $10 to spend the night at a basic campsite, many of which have pools, or about $30 to camp at some lodges.
-I recommend checking out the community-run campgrounds so your money goes to the hands of the local people.
-Another option is dorm beds, which costs about $10 - $15 per night in low season.
+I recommend checking out the community-run campgrounds so your money goes into the hands of local people.
+Another option is a dorm bed, which costs about $10 - $15 per night in low season.
 Hot showers are usually provided at both campsites and dorms.